Supply Chain Act: How best to prepare now

 Due diligence for the supply chain

-Implementing the provisions of the Supply Chain Act poses major challenges for the 600 or so companies that will initially be affected.
-These are firms that have their headquarters in Germany and employ more than 3,000 people.
+Implementing the provisions of the Supply Chain Act poses major challenges for the companies that will initially be affected.
+These are firms that employ more than 3,000 people in Germany.
 They have a good 20 months to get to grips with the extensive requirements and put in place the right conditions for a legally compliant supply chain.
-From 2024, companies with more than 1,000 employees will also be subject to this law.
+From 2024, companies with more than 1,000 employees in Germany will also be subject to this law.
 They too will then have to guarantee social responsibility along their entire supply chain – from raw material to finished product.

 Key aspects of what the law requires: